ImperialDesSoc/handbook/source/computers.rst

 It is recommended that at least once a year you take your laptop to ICT for a ‘wipe-out’ to restore the laptop’s original performances.

-.. todo:: The advice above will be updated.

 .. raw:: html

   <div style="text-align:center">
-  <a class="btn btn-info btn-custom" href="#" role="button" style="margin-bottom:20px;white-space:normal;">College IT Security Advice</a>
+  <a class="btn btn-info btn-custom" href="http://www.imperial.ac.uk/admin-services/ict/self-service/be-secure/" role="button" style="margin-bottom:20px;white-space:normal;">College IT Security Advice</a>
-  <a class="btn btn-info btn-custom" href="#" role="button" style="margin-bottom:20px;white-space:normal;">ICT Resources for new students</a></div>
+  <a class="btn btn-info btn-custom" href="http://www.imperial.ac.uk/admin-services/ict/new-to-imperial/students/" role="button" style="margin-bottom:20px;white-space:normal;">ICT Resources for new students</a></div>

-.. todo:: The above link currently isn't working.
-It should be fixed shortly.

 Imperial College Laptop Surgery
 -------------------------------